jared-hughes/nuova/README.md

     .val ?? // 240 choices here
   .trash
   .trash
-  // however many hashes are needed (up to 4000 ish) .trash
+  // however many hashes are needed (only need about 4000 ish) .trash
   .trash
   ms(a, b)